SoftwareHeritage/swh-docs/docs/infrastructure/storage_site_rocquencourt_physical.rst

 -----------

-The :doc:`hypervisors <hypervisors>` mostly use local storage on the form of internal SSDS but also have access to a :ref:`Ceph cluster`.
+The :doc:`hypervisors <hypervisors>` mostly use local storage on the form of internal SSDS but also have access to a :ref:`ceph_cluster`.

 NFS server
 ----------